moves-rwth/storm/documentation/usage/engines.md

 ## Hybrid

 The hybrid engine tries to combine the [sparse](#sparse) and [dd](#dd) engines.
 It first builds a DD-based representation of the system.
 Then, however, the model checking is performed in a hybrid manner.
 That is, operations that are deemed to be more efficient on DDs (qualitative computations) are carried out in this realm, while the heavy numerical computations are performed on an explicit representation derived from the systems' DDs.

-- tries to combine the sparse and dd engines
-- first builds the dd-based representation of the system like the dd engine
-- however, the numerical computations of model checking tasks are performed on a sparse representation derived from the DDs
-- well-suited if the model is large but still fits into memory in a sparse representation

 **Select**: `--engine hybrid` or `-e hybrid`